 (2) Available for work.
 The availability requirement is satisfied when an individual is willing, able, and ready to accept suitable work which the individual does not have good cause to refuse, that is, the individual is genuinely attached to the labor market.
 Since, under unemployment insurance laws, it is the availability of an individual that is required to be tested, the labor market must be described in terms of the individual.
 A labor market for an individual means a market for the type of service which the individual offers in the geographical area in which the individual offers the service.
 Market in that sense does not mean that job vacancies must exist; the purpose of unemployment insurance is to compensate for lack of job vacancies.
-It means only that the type of services which an individual is offering is generally performed in the geographical area in which the individual is offering the services.
+It means only that the type of services which an individual is offering is generally performed in the geographical area in which the individual performed in the geographical area in which the individual performed in the geographical area in which the individual services.